 Balige is home to some cultural sites listed as attractions on Lake Toba.
 These include TB Silallahi Batak Museum and the Tomb of King Sisingamangaraja XII.
-There are also natural sites such as Bulbul Beach and Lumban Sillintong Beach in Balige.
+There are also natural sites such as Bulbul Beach in Balige.
 There is a Huria Kristen Batak Protestant (HKBP) church across the street from a hospital built in 1881, and the original material still survives.

 Balige is the capital of Toba Samosir district.
 It is the biggest town in the Southern part of Lake Toba.
 Balige is therefore a trading center in the area.
 It is also famous for weaving, chillies, and buffalos.
 Residents trade hundreds of buffaloes every day.
 Friday is the busiest weekday in the city.
 Finally, Balige has long been quite admirable among other towns for its cleanliness and order.